gitfrosh/ColorHueState/README.md

-# ColorHueState | Jurgen Osterhild 2023
+# ColorHueState | Jurgen Ostarhild 2023

 > There isn’t any light that is artificial.
 It may be light
 > that we created, but you have to burn something to make light.